Read on for our top 10 tips for cutting the cost of your car insurance, or compare quotes below and see if you could save by shopping around

 5. Consider a black box

-Telematics policies (also known as black box or pay as you drive policies) are another great way to save.
-As part of a telematics policy your insurer will install a small device in your car, which tracks your driving.
+Black box policies (also known as telematics or pay as you drive policies) are another great way to save.
+As part of a black box policy your insurer will install a small device in your car or require you to download a smartphone app that monitors your driving.
 This encourages safer driving and also makes the car easier to trace if it’s stolen.
-On a pay as you drive policy, your insurer will note your driving habits and adjust your premium regularly based on the times you drive and the quality of your driving.
+On a black box policy, your insurer will note your driving habits and adjust your premium regularly based on the times you drive and the quality of your driving.

 6. Increase your excess